andresebr/kumodd/README.md

 Drive account in a forensically sound manner.

 Files can be filtered by category, such as doc, image, or video.
-metadata columns may be selected in the configuration file.
+Metadata columns may be selected in the configuration file.
-The last access and last modify times are preserved and verified.
+The last access and last modify times are preserved or verified.
 On windows, the create time is.
 The remote and local MD5 digests are verified.

 ## Usage examples